mohamedfcih/Afaky-angular-task/README.md

 5. I used factory to generate the add component instead of the traditional way.
 6. I replicated an angular function to connect the sorting of the components with json object( if you sorted the components the contacts array will be sorted as well)
 7. I used lazy loading to load the contacts module.
+8. You can check Contacts from Review contacts page.

 ## Development server